Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

-The second requirement means that a chemical actor should be able to wait for, say, two messages at once, alowing us to write pseudo-code like this,
+The second requirement means that a chemical actor should be able to wait for, say, two messages at once, allowing us to write pseudo-code like this,

 ```scala
 go { x: Int from c1, y: String from c2 ⇒ ... }